vercel/next.js/docs/api-reference/next/image.md

   - This is usually paired with the [`objectFit`](#objectFit) property.
   - Ensure the parent element has `position: relative` in their stylesheet.
 - When `raw`[\*](#experimental-raw-layout-mode), the image will be rendered as a single image element with no wrappers, sizers or other responsive behavior.
   - If your image styling will change the size of a `raw` image, you should include the `sizes` property for proper image serving.
-Otherwise your image will receive a fixed height and width.
+Otherwise your image will be requested as though it has fixed height and width.
 - [Demo background image](https://image-component.nextjs.gallery/background)

 ### loader